-Listing of non-bacterial compost critters.
-(View information on composting bacteria.)
+Listing of compost critters.
+(View information on classes of composting bacteria.)

 Actinomycetes produce the grayish cobwebby growths throughout the compost that give a pleasing, earthy smell, like the forest floor.
 Actinomycetes usually colonize the compost after the thermophilic bacteria have been active.

 Fungi are like simple plants that lack chlorophyll, the green pigment that allows most plants to convert sunlight into carbohydrate.
 Instead, most fungi obtain nutrients from dead plant matter.
 Therefore, Fungi are important decomposers in the natural world.
 Fungi are most active in the later stages of the compost pile, where they finish the decomposition of materials partially decomposed by bacteria.